-Historical Background: From hills of Helambu to the growing communities of HELP
+Historical Background: From Hills of Helambu to the Growing Communities of HELP

 HELP was born not from outsiders' desire to intervene, nor from projects shaped by funding privilege or boardroom decisions.
 It emerged from the heart of the hills—from the lived experiences of a group of friends who were deeply shaped by the villages that raised them.